kustomzone/chrome-tabs/README.md

 - `initial: []` When you want to begin with a specific set of tabs, this option comes in handy, as a convenience.
 Add a set of properties for each tab that you want to initialize. _**Tip:** Any properties that you don't set, for any given tab, will automatically inherit from the list of `defaultProps: {}`, which is also a configurable option_

   _**Warning:** Don't use this option if you're attaching custom event handlers.
 Why?
 If you do, any 'initial' tabs will not trigger your custom event handlers as expected.
 Simply because 'initial' tabs are initialized together as the class is being constructed; i.e., before you've had the chance to attach your custom event handlers.
-So if you're attaching custom event handlers, leave this at the default `[]` value, and instead use the [`addTabz()`](#addtabz-method) method — right **after** your custom event handlers have been attached._
+Therefore, the best practice, if you're attaching custom event handlers, is to use the [`addTabz()`](#addtabz-method) method instead — right **after** your custom event handlers have been attached._

   ```js
   initial: [